NgChunMan/CreditCardFraudDetection/README.md

 ## Features
 - Logistic Regression Implementation:
 Logistic regression is implemented from scratch, providing a deeper understanding of its underlying mechanics and flexibility for modifications.
-- Gradient Descent Optimization:
-Both batch gradient descent and stochastic gradient descent (SGD) are employed to train the model efficiently, even with large datasets.
 - Cost Function and Weight Updates:
 Includes a custom implementation of cross-entropy loss for evaluating model performance and weight update logic to optimize predictions.
 - Fraud Detection: